-Blogging is a fairly new phenomenon and many fashion brands are still learning how to effectively work with bloggers.
-Most often, these are everyday girls with great style.
-They are not top editors or celebrities who have slowly built their way up and expect to being showered with gifts and lavish trips.
-Fashion bloggers must be pitched differently.
+Many fashion brands are still learning how to effectively work with bloggers.
+Fashion bloggers must be pitched differently than print editors.
 Generally speaking, editors prefer more traditional methods such as press releases and media alerts.
 Most bloggers that I’ve worked with tend to like being approached in a more casual way, almost as a friend.
 The strongest relationships I have all grew organically.
 It may start with a cup of coffee or a chance meeting at an event, which turns into wearing my clients clothing, attending an event of mine or speaking on a Simply Stylist panel.

 If a fashion blogger genuinely enjoys the brand or publicist they’re working with and the product fits within their style and demographic, they are much more likely to wear or cover your product.
 However, as fashion blogging has evolved into very much of a business opportunity, bloggers and brands are looking to partner on a greater scale, and these days, it can take months for the right deal to go through.
 Also, many bloggers now work with agents who jump in to structure these sort of larger deals.
 The primary goal of the agent is to negotiate for the best financial deal, which can quickly make budget a primary concern when exploring a partnership.
 There are many components to structuring a blogger partnership, and here are three such considerations: